Roxside/ShortestPathProject/README.md

 -A* Algorithm
 -Iterative Deepening
 ```
+Those algorithms find the shortest path information of two cities with given connection information between cities.
+After finding shortest path this program will show the path on map.
+It also has a function that excludes a city from the map and new shortest path can be found around this city.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites